Art Smith (chef): Common Threads

-Smith founded the non-profit charity Common Threads, which focuses on teaching children about different cultures through food and art.
-Common Threads has served over 750 children and served 2,000 healthy meals to children in 2006.
-He serves on the board of directors of “Kids Café”, a nutrition program, for children in Minneapolis.
-Smith owns and runs a highly successful restaurant in Chicago called TABLE fifty-two as well as Art and Soul in Washington, D.C.
+Smith founded the non-profit charity Common Threads, which is focused on community health through food and nutrition.
+The nonprofit provides cooking and nutrition classes, along with a curriculum that aims to teach community educators how to create healthy, culturally accessible and inexpensive meals.

+He is on the board of directors of “Kids Café”, a nutrition program for children in Minneapolis.
+Smith owns and runs a restaurant in Chicago called TABLE fifty-two as well as Art and Soul in Washington, D.C.
 In 2009, Smith raised $10,000 for Common Threads as a participant on the television show Top Chef Masters, Season 1.

 Events

-Smith has cooked for many celebrities and heads of state, including former President Barack Obama and the current King of Sweden.
+Smith has cooked for former President Barack Obama and Carl XVI Gustaf of Sweden.
 In addition to being chef for Florida Governor Bob Graham, he cooked for Florida Governor Jeb Bush, Romero Britto, film stars Ali Landry and Eduardo Verástegui amongst many others.
 He has also appeared on Extreme Makeover: Home Edition.

 Smith also appeared in a cooking segment in Lady Gaga's 2011 ABC special A Very Gaga Thanksgiving in which he and Gaga prepared a Thanksgiving meal of turkey and waffles.
 Months later, Smith became the head chef of Joanne Trattoria, an Italian restaurant in New York City owned by Lady Gaga's parents.

-He was also a celebrity judge on the second seasons of the reality shows BBQ Pitmasters and Nailed It, as well as competing in the Chopped Season 24 All-Stars Tournament, advancing to the final round.